tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: maybe a fireplace in the Main Hall (class = Nook)?
 Or better yet, Alcove as class Nook?
 	- Stone Coffer => no-lid box ?

-- TBD: the future list - future interactive obj updates / features to be implemented
-	- framework for complex obj to contain sub-elements (e.g. drawer + surface + under == desk)
-	- Could also have UnderMixIn and BehindMixIn
-	- TBD: for UnderMixIn - need to include bulk capacity for negative space
-	- would need to deal with the wording 'look under' and 'look behind'
-	- 'look under' adds contents to room.feature_lst
-	- additional 'under' commands = 'put under' and 'reach under'
-	- for MixInHole have commands 'look in' and 'reach in'
-		- can a 'hole' be dark if the room is light?
-	- TBD: enable the 'behind' preposition (with multiple varients of obfustication)
-		- IDEA: minor_behind = you can see but not reach
-		- IDEA: moderate_behind = can see some
-		- IDEA" major_behind = can't see
-		- Presumably, all 3 flavors of behind impact availability of obj in room list
-		- TBD: put the control_panel behind the goblin (check TADS implementation)
-	- IDEA: 'hole' = contain, opaque from room, no light
-		- 'nook' = 'hole' that can contain Creatures
-		- 'under' = opaque from room but no lighting issues
-		- use 'take from under' for 'under'
-		- use 'reach in' for 'hol'
-		- need to enter() 'nook' to get contents
-	- IDEA: what to do on container (or other) loss of light?
-		- e.g. put lantern in box, close box (no stuck)
-		- had thought about lighting up box from interiour - but wouldn't work for switch
-		- is safe to actually turn off lantern - because anything in your hand can still be accessed...
-		- so alternate idea is that hedgehog has to come rescue you
-		- but at least one inventory item gets scattered (hedgehog shrug)

 - TBD: document Seat class
 	- TBD: doc_string to address Seat as Creature Container (vs. Room node discussion)
 	- TBD: doc_string on Seat (nested-room) "translucent" scope (can't interact w/ Seat itself)